etler/rule/README.md

 Requirements
 ------------
-jQuery, or a library that implements the following

-  .add
-  .after
-  .append
-  .attr
-  .before
-  .clone
-  .contents
-  .empty
-  .find
-  .not
-  .parent
-  .prepend
-  .replaceWith

-Zepto has near support, but has the following issues:
-  .add does not add nodes in node order based on their position in the parent node .clone is not implemented
-  .contents is not implemented
-  instanceof $ does not work because $ does not have the Zepto object prototype
+Rule has no hard requirements. 'indexOf' and 'querySelectorAll' are used but fallbacks are exposed if the browser does not support those methods.
+For querySelectorAll, if the browser does not support it, a jQuery like library may be used that correctly implements wrapping an HTMLElement or array of HTMLElements with '$', the 'find' method, and the 'get' method.

 Size
 ----
 Rule attempts to be as simplistic and small as possible while still providing a large amount of flexibility and power

 Here is a minified gzipped size comparison to some other client side templating libraries

-  rule:        0.71 kb
+  **rule:**        1.08 kb

-  mustache:    2.01 kb
+  **mustache:**    2.01 kb

-  pure:        4.21 kb
+  **pure:**        4.21 kb

-  jade:        8.19 kb
+  **jade:**        8.19 kb

 Thanks
 ------